dbaltor/banking-demo-api/README.md

 ```
 mvn test
 ```
+  The acceptance tests report will be available at `target/AcceptanceTestReports/report.html`

 - To build the application locally you need to have Java 17 installed.
 Go to the `.\demo-api` folder and enter:
 ```